"Sorry if …” and Other Sorry Apologies

 Sorry because they made me.

 Did you have in your childhood the kind of caregivers or teachers who stood over you and demanded in their clueless-giant way, “Say you’re sorry!”?
-If you learned to mumble an apology on demand that has nothing to do with your inner reality, it’s high time to train yourself into something else.
+If you were trained to mumble an apology on demand that has nothing to do with your inner reality, it’s high time to retrain yourself into something else.
 There’s nothing gained from the apology that means nothing.

 I once heard Byron Katie talk about moving into each new moment with no trace left of what went before.
 This was during a program on making amends, so she was directly addressing the tendency to get stuck in guilt about past wrongs.
 What if we really lived that way?
 What if we gave our apologies appropriately when appropriate, made amends where possible (Katie uses the simple question, How can I make it right?), then truly let go of what we’d done so we could do the next thing, and perhaps do it better?

 When we’re small and marred by guilt, we really can’t step into our best selves or interface with others from that perspective.
 Outdated and unnecessary guilt puts a ceiling on how big we get to be.
 It limits the possibilities we see for ourselves.
 It causes weight and density in our minds, in random interactions, in entire relationships.
 It keeps us from realizing our potential or just plain being as light, free, and happy as it's possible to be.